ethandoug1/BI/README.md

 SET @stmtNum = 'avg(CAST(isnull([@@replace], 0) AS FLOAT)), ' + 'min([@@replace]) AS [Min @@replace], ' + 'max([@@replace]) AS [Max @@replace], ' + 'null, null, count(distinct @@replace) AS [Dist Count @@replace], ' + 'sum(case when @@replace is null then 1 else 0 end) AS [Num Null @@replace]'
 SET @stmtDate = 'null, null, null, min([@@replace]) AS [Min @@replace], ' + 'max([@@replace]) AS [Max @@replace], ' + 'count(distinct @@replace) AS [Dist Count @@replace], ' + 'sum(case when @@replace is null then 1 else 0 end) AS [Num Null @@replace]'
 SET @stmtOther = 'null, null, null, null, null, count(distinct @@replace) AS [Dist Count @@replace], ' + 'sum(case when @@replace is null then 1 else 0 end) AS [Num Null @@replace]'
 --The cursor to read through the schema.
-Change the WHERE clause to control the tables/views used DECLARE TableCursor CURSOR
+DECLARE TableCursor CURSOR
 FOR
 SELECT